""

 • Treat and distribute safe and reliable drinking water

-• Recover material, nutrient, and energy resources from wastewater and solid waste
+• Recover materials, nutrients, and energy resources from wastewater and solid waste

 • Protect and restore wetlands, streams, lakes, and groundwater

-• Allocate water resources for urban, rural, and recreational use
+• Allocate water resources for urban, agricultural, and recreational use

 • Protect and develop coastal shorelines and stream banks

-• Minimize the production of and provide treatment of industrial air emissions
+• Minimize the creation of and provide treatment for industrial and agricultural waste and air emissions

-• Protect society from the impacts of climate change, such as rising sea levels and increasing frequency and severity of severe weather events
+• Protect us from the impacts of climate change, like rising sea levels and severe weather

-• Slow down or reverse climate change via
+• Slow down or reverse climate change by:

-• Alternative sources of energy such as solar, wind, geothermal and biofuels
+• Using alternative energy sources, like solar, wind, geothermal, and biofuels

-• Recovery of carbon and other greenhouse gases from industrial air emissions
+• Recovering carbon and other greenhouse gases from industrial air emissions

 Develop and maintain a learning community that pursues new knowledge and understanding, and provides innovative and sustainable solutions to human and ecological needs.